An analytical model of momentum availability for predicting large wind farm power: Introduction

-\citet{Nishino2020} developed the `two-scale momentum theory' to predict the power output of large wind farms.
+\citet{Nishino2020} developed the `two-scale momentum theory' to better understand the power generation mechanism of large wind farms.
 This splits the multi-scale problem of wind farm aerodynamics into `internal' turbine/array-scale and `external' farm/atmospheric-scale sub-problems.
 The sub-problems are coupled together using the conservation of momentum.
-As farms become larger, one of the grand challenges facing the wind energy community is to understand the farm-atmosphere interaction \citep{Veers2019}. \citet{Kirby2022} performed large-eddy simulations (LES) of 50 different periodic turbine layouts.
-They introduced the concepts of turbine-scale losses due to turbine-wake interactions and farm-scale losses caused by the atmospheric response to the whole farm.
+As farms become larger, one of the grand challenges facing the wind energy community is to understand the impact of farm-atmosphere interaction \citep{Veers2019}. \citet{Kirby2022} confirmed this by performing large-eddy simulations (LES) of 50 different periodic turbine layouts.
+They introduced the concepts of `turbine-scale losses' due to turbine-wake interactions and `farm-scale losses' caused by the atmospheric response to the whole farm.
 For large offshore farms, the farm-scale losses were found to be typically more than twice as large as the turbine-scale losses.
 This highlights the importance of modelling farm-scale flows to predict the performance of future large farms.

 Unlike most large wind farm models, the two-scale momentum theory does not assume any specific profiles of the ABL (such as a logarithmic law), allowing for the external sub-problem to be modelled in various manners.
 For the external modelling, it is crucial to accurately predict how the momentum available to the farm site increases due to the presence of the turbines, i.e., the momentum availability.
 Recent studies \citep{Patel2021,legris2023} used `twin' numerical weather prediction (NWP) simulations to calculate the momentum availability and thus predict how farm-scale losses (including the so-called farm blockage losses) change with atmospheric conditions.
 However, this approach would be too computationally expensive for wind farm optimisation unless a sufficiently long set of twin NWP (such as those reported by \citet{Stratum2022}) has already been conducted for candidate wind farm sites.